Teleological argument: Fine-tuned universe

-A modern variation of the teleological argument is built upon the concept of the fine-tuned universe: According to the website Biologos:
+A modern variation of the teleological argument is built upon the concept of the fine-tuned universe.
+There is broad agreement among physicists and cosmologists of diverse worldviews that the Universe is in several respects 'fine-tuned' for life.
+According to the website Biologos:

 Fine-tuning refers to the surprising precision of nature's physical constants, and the beginning state of the Universe.
 To explain the present state of the universe, even the best scientific theories require that the physical constants of nature and the beginning state of the Universe have extremely precise values.

-Also, the fine-tuning of the Universe is the apparent delicate balance of conditions necessary for human life.
+Also, the fine-tuning of the Universe is the apparent delicate balance of conditions necessary for life to emerge.
 In this view, speculation about a vast range of possible conditions in which life cannot exist is used to explore the probability of conditions in which life can and does exist.
 For example, it can be argued that if the force of the Big Bang explosion had been different by 1/10 to the sixtieth power or the strong interaction force was only 5% different, life would be impossible.
 Noted physicist Stephen Hawking estimates that "if the rate of the universe's expansion one second after the Big Bang had been smaller by even one part in a hundred thousand million million, the universe would have re-collapsed into a hot fireball due to gravitational attraction".
 In terms of a teleological argument, the intuition in relation to a fine-tuned universe would be that God must have been responsible, if achieving such perfect conditions is so improbable.
 However, in regard to fine-tuning, Kenneth Einar Himma writes: "The mere fact that it is enormously improbable that an event occurred... by itself, gives us no reason to think that it occurred by design ...
 As intuitively tempting as it may be..."
 Himma attributes the "Argument from Suspicious Improbabilities", a formalization of "the fine-tuning intuition" to George N. Schlesinger:

 To understand Schlesinger's argument, consider your reaction to two different events.
 If John wins a 1-in-1,000,000,000 lottery game, you would not immediately be tempted to think that John (or someone acting on his behalf) cheated.
 If, however, John won three consecutive 1-in-1,000 lotteries, you would immediately be tempted to think that John (or someone acting on his behalf) cheated.
 Schlesinger believes that the intuitive reaction to these two scenarios is epistemically justified.
 The structure of the latter event is such that it... justifies a belief that intelligent design is the cause...
 Despite the fact that the probability of winning three consecutive 1-in-1,000 games is exactly the same as the probability of winning one 1-in-1,000,000,000 game, the former event... warrants an inference of intelligent design.